Meet the Imagining Madoff Team

 Linda leads a double life in the New York theatre world, behind the scenes stage managing and on stage performing.
 Stage management credits include: catch the sparrow (Theatre 54), Stranger than a Rhino (NYC Fringe Festival), and original musical, Alex & Eugene (Robert Moss).
 Acting credits include: Trojan Women and Romeo and Juliet (Hudson Warehouse), Bus Stop (Bristol Riverside Theatre), andA Midsummer Night’s Dream (Gene Frankel).
 Linda-Elizabeth.com

-Michael has designed over five hundred productions across the globe.
+Michael has designed over 500 productions across the globe.
 He has extensive experience in Theater, Dance, Concerts, and Events.
 Aside from New York, his work has been seen in L.A., Las Vegas, and Orlando, as well as numerous other cities.
-Michael is the resident Lighting Designer for The American Academy of Dramatic Arts NYC and New Light Theater Project.
+Michael is the resident Lighting Designer for The American Academy of Dramatic Arts NYC.
 He has also been the Lighting Supervisor for Tere O'Connor Dance since 1997.